MiSTer-devel/MkDocs_MiSTer/docs/advanced/computer.md

 ## PPP connection in Windows 95 on ao486
 Unfortunately winsock and winsock2 provided by Microsoft do not work with the ppp connection when in Windows 95.

-The following steps will allow you to get it working.
+The following steps will allow you to get it working:

 1. In the Mister System Menu ( Win/F12 ) set the "Uart Connection" to "PPP" and save it.
 2. In Windows 95 ensure the COM1 device is installed in Start->Settings->Control Panel->System - Device Manager Tab, there should be a twisty called Ports(COM & LPT) and under that a "Communications Port (COM1)"